Darwin, Northern Territory: Media

 Five free-to-air channels service Darwin.
-Commercial television channels are provided by Seven Darwin (Seven Network affiliate), Nine Darwin (formerly branded as Channel 8) and Ten Darwin (Network Ten relay), which launched on 28 April 2008.
+Commercial television channels are provided by Seven Darwin (Seven Network owned and operated station), Nine Darwin (formerly branded as Channel 8) and 10 Darwin (Network 10 relay), which launched on 28 April 2008.
 The two government-owned national broadcast services in Darwin are the ABC and SBS.
 Subscription television services Foxtel via Cable and Fetch TV via IPTV are available in the Darwin/Palmerston/Litchfield areas.

+Darwin no longer hosts a commercial news broadcast, with Channel 9 concluding the service in 2024.